 Testosterone replacement therapy (TRT), is a hormone replacement therapy often prescribed to counter the effects of male hypogonadism, or low testosterone production.

-How Low Testosterone is Treated at Pollock Clinics
+Testosterone Treatments at Pollock Clinics

 When the body no longer produces sufficient amounts of testosterone, replacement therapy is an option.